 The following is a list of local clerkships.
 Most of these are paid positions-though some are contingent on funding.
 This list may change according to the needs of various agencies.
-Please contact the training director for a current list of available clerkships and contact information as you complete your final semester of practicum
+Please meet with the training director during the fall semester of your 2nd year to begin identifying appropriate clerkship sites. f